 You will want to compare the terms of various private loan programs to find the loan that works best for you.
 Learn more about private loans at FASTChoice, where you also will be able to access a list of lenders that CCU families have used over the past three years.

 You must complete the FAFSA to begin the Direct Loan process.
 The FAFSA results enable Enrollment Services to determine your loan eligibility.
-You will receive an Award Letter detailing your federal loan eligibility and the eact steps for obtaining a Federal Direct Loan.
+You will receive an Aid Notification detailing your federal loan eligibility and the exact steps for obtaining a Federal Direct Loan.

 You must complete the FAFSA to begin the Direct PLUS Loan process.
 Additional instructions for obtaining a PLUS Loan will be sent in your Financial Aid Award Packet.
 If your parent is denied the PLUS Loan due to adverse credit, you will become eligible for additional Unsubsidized Loan funds.